DanLavine/willow/README.md

 # Limitations

 1. Currently the system is only in memory only.
 I had to figure out how to save all my apis through the unique Key + Value Pairs
 2. No authorization for Limitations created in the Limiter Service.
-So removing arbitrary thiings will probably cause major problems
+So removing arbitrary things will probably cause major problems

 # Future Plans